digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Checksum

-A **checksum** is a unique alphanumeric group of characters generated by processing a bitstream through a specialized algorithm.
+A **checksum** is a unique alphanumeric (0-9, A-Z) group of characters generated by processing a bitstream through a specialized algorithm.

-So long as the bitstream remains the same, the checksum should match each time it is generated.
+_So long as the bitstream remains the same_, the checksum should match each time it is generated.

 <!--presenter notes